North Mitrovica: History

-The city was officially part of Mitrovica, until its official separation in 2013.
+The city was part of Mitrovica, until its official separation in 2013.
 The separation came as a result of the North Kosovo crisis, following Kosovo's declaration of independence from Serbia in February 2008.
 The municipality was recognized by the Government of Kosovo in 2013 before the Kosovo local elections.

 The city served as the de facto capital of the North Kosovo region which refused to work with the institutions of the Republic of Kosovo.
 Therefore, local Serbs formed the Assembly of Community of Municipalities, supported only by Serbia.

 However, with the signing of the 2013 Brussels Agreement after the North Kosovo crisis, between the governments of Kosovo and Serbia, Serbia officially dropped its support for the assembly, agreeing to create a new Community of Serb Municipalities, an association of municipalities with Serb majority in Kosovo.
 Its assembly will have no legislative authority and the judicial authorities will be integrated and operate within the Kosovo legal framework.

 Administration

 The Municipal Assembly of North Mitrovica has 19 deputies, one of whom is the speaker.
-There are currently 17 active councilors.
+There are currently 15 active councilors.